Marcello Alencar: Governor of Rio de Janeiro state

-In 1993, Alencar left the PDT following a series of disputes with his former ally, Leonel Brizola.
-He also joined the Brazilian Social Democracy Party (PSDB) in 1993.
+In 1993, Alencar left the PDT following a series of disputes with his former ally, Leonel Brizola, joining the Brazilian Social Democracy Party (PSDB) that same year.

 Marcello Alencar declared his candidacy for Governor of Rio de Janeiro state in 1994 as a member of the PSDB.
 He was elected Governor in the 1994 gubernatorial election and took office on January 1, 1995.
 He served for one term, ending in 1999.
 As Governor, Alencar led the privatization of several state agencies, including the gas company, electric company, and the Banco do Estado do Rio de Janeiro.
 He expanded several Rio de Janeiro Metro lines to lessen the time spent commuting to work.

 Alencar initiated the construction of Via Light, a new highway extending from the Pavuna neighborhood of Rio to the nearby city of Nova Iguaçu.
 The new Via Light was intended to ease chronic traffic congestion on an existing, older highway, Rodovia Presidente Dutra.
 Governor Alencar left office in 1999.